min4builder/craft/README.md

 Chunk buffers are completely regenerated when a block is changed in that chunk, instead of trying to update the VBO.

+Some blocks use a very naive "rounding" algorithm, which just displaces "inwards" vertices with no blocks touching them.

 Text is rendered using a bitmap atlas.
 Each character is rendered onto two triangles forming a 2D rectangle.